• Skip to main content

 • Parmesan Cheese - I always recommend buying a block of Parmesan cheese for the best value and quality and shredding it yourself.
 It lasts a very long time in the fridge, whereas the pre-shredded containers tend to go bad before they get used.
 Use a vegetable peeler to get those big beautiful curls.

 • Balsamic Glaze - I've gone simple and used store-bought balsamic glaze here.
 It's a delicious product, sweet and savory, although you can make your own if you want to.
 In a small pot, combine ¼ cup balsamic vinegar and 1 Tablespoon of honey and simmer on low for about 5 minutes until it just slightly thickens.
 Be careful, it can burn quickly.
 A store-bought bottle lasts a long time in the fridge and is really handy.
-I love it on pizza, bruschetta, or this Melon Prosciutto Salad.
+I love it on Homemade Pizza, Bruschetta with Cherry Tomatoes, or this Melon Prosciutto Salad.

 See recipe card for quantities.